Buying a horse or pony

-So you're thinking of buying a horse, great!
-But before you start looking for horses for sale there are things to consider...
+So you're thinking of buying a horse - that's great!
+Buying any animal is a big decision, so before you start looking for horses for sale, there are some things to consider...

-The price of buying a horse isn’t the only cost to consider, especially when you think that horses can live for 30 years.
-Below is a guide of estimated ongoing costs.
+The horse and their equipment aren't the only costs to consider, especially as horses can live for 30 years.
+Below is a guide to estimated ongoing costs:

-- Farrier care - up to £80 every six to eight weeks.
-The exact timings depend on many factors and horses needing corrective shoes can be more expensive.
+Allow up to £80 every six to eight weeks.
+The exact timings depend on many factors, and horses needing corrective shoes can be more expensive.

 - Bales of hay - £45 to £80